Parent Pay Parent Pay Search this website Open Mobile menu

 Curriculum Impact

 The impact of the English curriculum can be seen in the depth of secure knowledge acquired by our pupils over their course of study.
 This significant improvement can be seen in the external examination results for Language and Literature.
+In 2022-23 examinations we have achieved the best ever 4-9 grades for English in the history of the school; with more pupils achieving a grade 4+ in Literature than ever before.

 We provide a wide range of extra-curricular activities which develop English skills, engagement and enhance the ability of our pupils outside of the National Curriculum.
 The activities consist of a writing club which focuses on improving the creative skills of pupils; a debate club which develops individual persuasive skills and the pupil’s ability to structure a coherent argument for debate; and a games club which develops pupils’ oracy and team work through a growing range of board/role playing games.